 40. Cost-Volume-Profit (CVP) Analysis

-A spreadsheet can be an important tool for conducting CVP analysis, which is a method designed to help managers understand the costs associated with producing different levels of output.
+CVP analysis is a method designed to help managers understand the costs associated with producing different levels of output.

 41. Workforce Planning

-This will allow you to forecast future recruiting campaigns and make sure that your business is adequately staffed when the demand for your products or services increases.
+Spreadsheets allow you to forecast future recruiting campaigns and ensure your business is adequately staffed when the demand for your products or services increases.

 42. Digital Art Creation